WHEN GIVING IS NOT ENOUGH

 God has exclusivity on every offering that belongs to Him and He takes it seriously.

-In fact, when we use the tithes, the scripture says that we have to return it with interest.
+In fact, when we use the tithes, the scripture says that we have to return them with interest.
 It is one-fifth of it or 20 percent.
 Does this mean God is so concerned with the money?
-No, but He wants to re-emphasize that it is”mine” and this is not “ours”.
+No, but He wants to re-emphasize that it is” mine” and this is not “ours”.
 Lev 27:31

 In addition, He emphasized that not giving tithes is robbing Him and curses is upon those who do rob him.